Xilinx/Vitis-Tutorials/Getting_Started/Vitis_Platform/README.md

 In this module, we will get started with three steps to quickly create a platform and run applications to validate this platform based on VCK190 evaluation board in short.

-This time we will utilize Versal extensible platform from the CED example, using pre-built Linux common image and `createdts` command to generate software components.
-And then create an embedded Versal acceleration platform with Vitis new IDE.
+This time, we will utilize AMD Versal™ extensible platform from the CED example, using pre-built Linux common image and `createdts` command to generate software components.
+And then create an embedded Versal acceleration platform with AMD Vitis™ new IDE.
 At last, leverage the Vector Addition example to validate this platform.

 This is a quick start for Versal platform creation.
-If you have queries about some steps or settings or want to create a platform for customer's board please refer to [Versal Custom Platform Creation Tutorial](../../Vitis_Platform_Creation/Design_Tutorials/03_Edge_VCK190/).
-Besides if you need to customize the Linux system image you can refer to the [PetaLinux customization page](../../Vitis_Platform_Creation/Feature_Tutorials/02_petalinux_customization/README.md) for reference.
+If you have queries about some steps or settings or want to create a platform for customer's board, refer to [Versal Custom Platform Creation Tutorial](../../Vitis_Platform_Creation/Design_Tutorials/03_Edge_VCK190/).
+Besides, if you need to customize the Linux system image, refer to the [PetaLinux customization page](../../Vitis_Platform_Creation/Feature_Tutorials/02_petalinux_customization/README.md) for reference.

 ## Step 1: Create Vivado Design and Generate XSA

-1. Create a workspace and Launch Vivado if you haven't
+1. Create a workspace and launch AMD Vivado™

    - mkdir WorkSpace
    - cd WorkSpace